sockeqwe/AnnotatedAdapter/README.md

    ```
  4. Like in any other adapter you have to specify which view type should be displayed for the given position by overriding `public int getItemViewType(int position)` and you of course you have to say how many items are displayed in the RecyclerView / ListView by overriding `public int getItemCount()`
  5. An interface will be generated (if adapter class contains at least one `@ViewType`) with the name `AdapterClassName + Binder`.
- 6. Make your adapter class implement this interface.
+ 6. Let your adapter class implement this interface.
 For each view type you have to implement the corresponding `bindViewHolder()` method where you bind the data to the generated view holder.

 # Lifecycle and methods call